-All visitors - whether contractors or for the curriculum - must be signed in and out, and wear a visitors badge.
+All visitors - whether contractors or for the curriculum - must be signed in and out, and wear a visitor's badge.
 If a member of staff is ever in any doubt as to who someone is (for instance they may not recognise a supply teacher who might be unaccompanied) then they must stop and politely ask what their role is.
-If they are in any doubt at all the member of staff should politely accompany the visitor and seek guidance from the Head Teacher or Assistant Head Teacher.
+If they are in any doubt at all the member of staff should politely accompany the visitor and seek guidance from the Head Teacher or a member of SLT.

-Where there are large group of visitors to the school eg; coffee workshops, open afternoons, then safeguarding information will be shared as part of the introduction to those particular meetings.
+Where there are large group of visitors to the school e.g. coffee workshops, open afternoons, then safeguarding information will be shared as part of the introduction to those particular meetings.